Lessons Learned from FreeBalance Project Audits

 This is part 2 of 3 posts:

-- Practical Advice to Optimizing your GRP Project
+- Practical Advice on Optimizing your GRP Project

 FreeBalance conducts internal Financial Management Information System (FMIS) implementation audits.
 These occur at major project milestones.
-Anonymous surveys are used.
-The process has improved over time with over 100 performance indicators.
-Some of these indicators are fully under company services controls.
-Most rely on FreeBalance teams working with government project teams.
+The process has been perfected over time with over 100 performance indicators.
+Some of these indicators are fully under company services controls, but most rely on FreeBalance teams working with government project teams.

-Context: many of the project audit performance indicators are predicated on the capabilities of Government Resource Planning (GRP) software designed exclusively for government, and the unique features of the FreeBalance Accountability Suite.
+Many of the project audit performance indicators are predicated on the capabilities of Government Resource Planning (GRP) software designed exclusively for government, and the unique features of the FreeBalance Accountability Suite™.

-This internal audit process helps FreeBalance to improve project successes.
-It informs governments who lack the experience of implementing GRP.
+This internal audit process helps FreeBalance to improve project successes and it helps governments who might lack experience in GRP implementations.

 Project Initiation Performance Indicators